MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/rewind.md

 **(void) fseek(** *stream***, 0L,** `SEEK_SET` **);**

-However, unlike `fseek`, **rewind** clears the error indicators for the stream as well as the end-of-file indicator.
-Also, unlike `fseek`, **rewind** does not return a value to indicate whether the pointer was successfully moved.
+However, unlike [fseek](fseek-fseeki64.md), **rewind** clears the error indicators for the stream as well as the end-of-file indicator.
+Also, unlike [fseek](fseek-fseeki64.md), **rewind** does not return a value to indicate whether the pointer was successfully moved.

 To clear the keyboard buffer, use **rewind** with the stream `stdin`, which is associated with the keyboard by default.